terminal42/contao-notification_center/docs/04-developers.md

 }
 ```

+> 💡 Technically, you could omit the `BulkyItemsStamp` if for example you added the voucher as a token value.
+> So let's say your `##form_upload##` token contains an upload voucher.
+The gateway could just replace that token
+> and use the voucher to fetch from the bulky goods storage, right?
+Well, yes.
+While possible, it's still recommended
+> you add the `BulkyItemsStamp` as this allows any gateway to differentiate whether the value of a token was really
+> meant to be a bulky item or if - by chance - just has the same format as a voucher.
+Moreover, by providing the
+> stamp, other extensions or your custom application code can read from the stamp and process those further if needed.
+> In short: Always use the `BulkyItemsStamp`.

 ## Events

 Sometimes, you need to add tokens to an already existing notification type or you want to log information etc.